 If you have not already done so, spend some time considering who you would like to make medical decisions on your behalf should you become incapacitated.
 The person you appoint to serve as your agent under your medical power of attorney – also sometimes referred to as a healthcare surrogate – is a power of attorney that covers medical treatments and decisions.
 As we age, this designation becomes increasingly important.
 Regardless of who you designate, be sure to document your preferences for your end-of-life treatment and care by establishing your healthcare and medical advance directives to spare your family from having to make difficult decisions.

 Life changes fast, and often unexpectedly.
-If you need assistance reviewing your current estate plan, updating or maintaining it as life events occur, or establishing a new estate plan, schedule an appointment or call (281) 885-8826 to meet with an experienced member of Hegwood Law Group’s team today to discuss the options that are available to best suit your goals.
+If you need assistance reviewing your current estate plan, updating or maintaining it as life events occur, or establishing a new estate plan, give us a call at (281) 885-8826 or schedule an appointment to meet with an experienced member of our team today to discuss the options that are available to best suit your goals.
 After all, it is the best way to protect the best interests of your loved ones for the long term.